Spinal Discs Explained: Structure, Function & Care

 Correlation Between Proteoglycan Loss and Degeneration

 Medical research using MRI scans has demonstrated a strong correlation between disc degeneration and the depletion of proteoglycans.
-Degenerated discs no longer maintain their structure or function effectively under pressure, setting the stage for additional damage.
+Degenerated discs no longer maintain their structure or function efficiently under pressure, setting the stage for additional damage.
 These effects can lead to:

 • Ligamentum flavum thickening into the spinal canal.